Survey and Perspective on Social Emotions in Robotics: What are social emotions?

-We have established general definitions and theories about emotions.
-From here, we describe the definition of social emotions.
-Parkinson {\it et al.} listed the following as social emotions \cite{parkinson2005emotion}. \begin{itemize} \item {\bf Embarrassment}; it is caused by unwanted interpersonal attention, and serve to deflect this attention. \item {\bf Shame}; it is simply a stronger and more enduring form of embarrassment. \item {\bf Guilt}; it tends to focus on particular incident rather than a more general moral failing.
-Further, it is a response to close other's accusation. \item {\bf Jealousy and Envy}; both refer to negative reactions to good fortune of another person. \item {\bf Love}; it is a statement about perceived status of a relationships or a promise of commitment.
-Moreover, it is quite diverse in character: sometimes positive and exciting, sometimes painful, and sometimes calm and serene. \item {\bf Fago}; it represents concern for other people when they are alone, ill, or, by contrast, exhibiting qualities of interpersonal sensitivity and social intelligence. \item {\bf Grief}; it is the feeling of suffering, for example, the experience as a consequence of the death of someone close. \end{itemize} Hareli and Parkinson defined anything with a social relationship as a social emotion, which is different from the above definition.
-They stated that both social and non-social sides exist, even with similar feelings \cite{hareli2008s}.
+Until now, we have established general definitions and theories about emotions.
+From here, we focus on the definition of social emotions.
+Parkinson {\it et al.} listed the following as social emotions \cite{parkinson2005emotion}. \begin{itemize} \item {\bf Embarrassment}; this is caused by unwanted interpersonal attention, and serves to deflect it. \item {\bf Shame}; this is simply a stronger and more enduring form of embarrassment. \item {\bf Guilt}; this tends to focus on a particular incident, rather than a more general moral failing.
+Further, it is a response to accusations from a close social partner. \item {\bf Jealousy and Envy}; both refer to negative reactions to the good fortune of another person. \item {\bf Love}; this is a statement about the perceived status of a relationship or a promise of commitment.
+Moreover, it is quite diverse in character: sometimes positive and exciting, sometimes painful, and sometimes calm and serene. \item {\bf Fago}; this represents concern for other people when they are alone, ill, or, by contrast, exhibiting qualities of interpersonal sensitivity and social intelligence. \item {\bf Grief}; this is a feeling of suffering.
+For example, the experience resulting from the death of someone close. \end{itemize}

+Hareli and Parkinson defined anything with a social relationship as a social emotion, which is different from the above definition.
+They stated that both social and non-social perspectives exist, even with similar feelings \cite{hareli2008s}.
 In addition, Elster proposed eight social emotions from a combination of three types of characteristics: evaluation of oneself or evaluation of others, evaluation of behavior/evaluation of personality, and evaluation of positive/negative, as shown in Table \ref{table:elster} \cite{elster1999strong}.
-In this definition, social emotions include those that were traditionally considered as basic emotions.
-Shame and guilt are common in Parkinson's social emotion category and in Elster's social emotion category.
+According to this definition, social emotions include those that were traditionally considered as basic emotions.
+Shame and guilt are common between Parkinson's social emotion category and Elster's social emotion category.